CatherineKu/Image-Recommendation-for-Wikipedia-Articles/README.md

 ### 3. **Model Improvement**
 #### a. **MTProp with LLM-driven**
-- Uses Flan-T5 to extract 512-token text snippets relevant to each image.
+- Uses Flan-T5 to extract 512-token text snippets relevant to each image
-- Enables training on focused (image, text) pairs.
+- Enables training on focused (image, text) pairs

 #### b. **MTProp with Text Sliding-Window**
 - Splits long text into multiple fragments (128 tokens with 64 tokens overlapping)